109 Records per Second on One 2-vCPU Node

 Methodology

-Not yet measured (gaps the next benchmark will close): multi-replica horizontal scale, lifecycle p99 under sustained load, true burst-capacity numbers, federation throughput across more than two organizations.
+Not yet measured (gaps the next benchmark will close): gated-lifecycle and federation throughput on 1.0.0, latency percentiles on 1.0.0, multi-node horizontal scale (the chaos run's two pods shared one 2-vCPU node), and federation throughput across more than two organizations.

 What this means in practice